hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 New data type profiles are not added as an allowed type choice unless there is no underlying AU Base resource profile available to derive from (e.g. profiles of Observation, Device, Basic).

 ##### Use of Must Support and Obligations
 _[Must Support](general-requirements.html#must-support-and-obligation)_ is used to indicate the elements or parts of elements that form the minimum requirements of AU Core.
-Labelling an element Must Support means that systems that produce or consume resources are to provide support for the element in some meaningful way.
-The FHIR standard does not define exactly what 'meaningful' support for an element means, but indicates that a profile needs to make clear exactly what kind of support is required when an element is labelled as Must Support.
+Labelling an element _Must Support_ means that systems that produce or consume resources are to provide support for the element in some meaningful way.
+The FHIR standard does not define exactly what 'meaningful' support for an element means, but indicates that a profile needs to make clear exactly what kind of support is required when an element is labelled as _Must Support_.

 When defining the meaning of _Must Support_ in AU Core:
 * [Profile only support](general-requirements.html#profile-only-support) is defined in narrative in the IG (e.g. [Missing Data](general-requirements.html#missing-data) requirements)